How to declare the Health & Societies (HSOC) major

 What can’t you do?
 What do you want to do?

 Our majors say HSOC "allows you to study the big picture” and "understand real issues for a real world.”
-HSOC majors go on to every kind of professional school, and jobs in business, public and international health, and government.
-For more information, contact the HSOC Undergraduate Chair or Associate Director, read the Alumni page, or contact or a member of the HSOC Student Advisory Board (SAB).
+HSOC majors go on to every kind of professional school, as well as jobs in business, public and international health, and government.
+For more information, contact the HSOC Undergraduate Chair or Associate Director, read the Student Achievements webpage, or contact a member of the HSOC Student Advisory Board (SAB).

 What courses are recommended for exploring the HSOC Major?